 Once we set our goal high, then all our actions must be directed towards achieving that goal.
 Then there’s power.
 Like water flowing in the one direction has power.
 Wind blowing in the one direction has power.
 So too, actions moving in one direction has tremendous power.

 The question is are your actions going in one direction?

 Lack of consistency is something that many of us are all too familiar with.

 Suppose you set a goal for yourself.
 Genuinely you believe that one day you’ll achieve it.
 Then what happens?
 Life gets in the way.
-You’re asked to work overtime, there’s a traffic jam, the car breaks down, the weather’s bad, it’s inconvenient, the timing’s not right!
+You’re asked to work overtime, there’s a traffic jam, the car breaks down, the weather’s bad, it’s inconvenient or the timing’s not right.